-After I quit Church Security and we moved to Grandview, Missouri, I had Jackie homemake our clothes and dress the kids as the Amish and Mennonite people.
-I wanted my family to be a migrant family, traveling wherever, whenever, doing whatever job I could find.
+After I quit Church Security and we moved to Grandview, Missouri.
+Jackie sewed homemade clothes and dress the kids as the Amish and Mennonite people, at my request.
+I wanted my family to be a migrant family, traveling wherever and whenever, and doing whatever job I could find.
 I wanted to raise the kids in poverty … the exact opposite of what the world wanted.

-I had no problem with working for minimum wage, and there were lots of job offerings anywhere we lived for a guy like Grandpa who could have been whatever he wanted to be in life.
+There were lots of job offerings anywhere we lived for a guy like Grandpa, who could have been whatever he wanted to be in life, but was willing to work for minimum wage.
 I got a part-time day job with a company called, Patco Products (n.k.a.
-Caravan Ingredients) cleaning bathrooms, raking leaves, sweeping floors, doing anything the company asked me to do … for $4 per hr.
-The company was unionized and didn’t have any current openings.
+Caravan Ingredients) cleaning bathrooms, raking leaves, sweeping floors, and doing anything else the company asked me to do … for $4 per hour.
+This was unusual because the company was unionized and didn’t have any current openings.

-To get more hours, I took a graveyard job at the Belton Inn in a town close to Grandview: Belton, Missouri.
+To get more hours, I took a graveyard job at the Belton Inn in a town close to Grandview—Belton, Missouri.
 It was a shady motel where men would often bring prostitutes for a cheap room.
-I was the night auditor, so I saw all kinds looking for a cheap room.
+I was the night auditor, so I saw all kinds of people.
 I didn’t have a problem with any person I saw staying at the motel.
-My new enlightenment had completely changed how I judged others.
-I no longer judged.
+My new enlightenment had completely changed how I judged others—I no longer judged.
 I did my thing and was perfectly okay with everyone else doing theirs … no matter what their thing happened to be.
-The motel manager paid me $4 an hour.
-So I had two part-time jobs and worked as much as I could.
+The motel manager paid me $4 an hour; so I had two part-time jobs and worked as much as I could.

-At this time, Jackie and I had never taken one penny in charity or help from the government.
-The union pay at Patco started at $9 per hour, an enormous amount, so I thought at the time, back in 1988.
+It was 1988, and Jackie and I had never taken one penny in charity or help from the government.
+The union pay at Patco started at $9 per hour.
+At that time, I thought that was an enormous amount of money.
 One of the non-union company managers often saw me working alone and very hard.
 All those years on a farm as a kid paid off.
-I could out work anyone.
+I could outwork anyone.
 The manager called a union meeting of the other employees and offered me a union job.
 Being paid $9 per hour full-time, with benefits, I was able to quit my motel auditor job.